dennisreimann/uiengine/README.md

 UIengine requires at least Node.js 6.9.
 Future versions will track the latest active Node.js LTS version, which guarantees a reasonable level of backwards compatibility.

-## ☝️ Disclaimer

-This project is currently under active development.
-Some of the concepts and APIs are subject to change.

-Please do not to rely on it for production use until we provide a stable v1.0 release (see the [roadmap](https://github.com/dennisreimann/uiengine/milestones) for details).
-Nevertheless we encourage you to try it out and provide feedback.

 ## 📘 Documentation

 How To and Quick Start: